quipucords/quipucords/docs/source/man.rst

 ``--id=scan_job_identifier``

   Optional.
-Contains the identifier of the scan job to show.
-Mutually exclusive with the ``--all`` option.
+Contains the identifier of a specified scan job to show.

-``--all``

-  Optional.
-Lists all scan jobs related to the provided scan object.
-Mutually exclusive with the ``--id`` option

 ``--status=status``

   Optional.
 Filters the results by scan job state.
 This value must be ``created``, ``pending``, ``running``, ``paused``, ``canceled``, ``completed``, or ``failed``.

-``--results``

-  Optional.
-Displays the results of the scan job instead of the status.
-The results are the raw output of the scan before that output is consolidated into a report.
-Because the results can include many lines of data, you might want to redirect the output of this command to a file if you use the ``--results`` option.

 The ``qpc scan show`` command is the same as the ``qpc scan list`` command, except that it returns summary details for a single specified scan object.